-Choosing an energy supplier should be done carefully.
-To avoid any regrets and to benefit from the savings that you are promised, start by checking the quality of the comparison tools available!
+Choosing an energy deal needs to be done carefully!
+To avoid disappointment and to make sure you benefit from the savings promised, start by checking the quality of the comparison tools available.

-The subject of energy is constantly referred to and debated in the media, online or in person with family or friends.
-The issues discussed are prices, electricity and/or gas suppliers, market developments, constantly increasing bills… And people who have never changed energy supplier are often told: “Have you never changed your supplier?
-You should do what I did – I compared them on the internet and the whole thing was done in a few minutes!”
-This is a very good reflex, but on one condition… that you use a reliable comparison site.
+Energy is a subject that is mentioned and debated time and again in the media, online, or in person with family and friends.
+The issues discussed include prices, electricity and gas suppliers, market trends and ever-increasing bills.
+And people who have never changed energy supplier are often told: “Have you never changed supplier?
+You should do an online comparison like I did – the whole thing was sorted out in a matter of minutes!”
+Comparing suppliers is the right thing to do, but only if you use a reliable comparison site.

-This is why we have put together this article for you, which aims to differentiate between the various comparison tools available on the internet while highlighting the advantages and disadvantages of each.
+That’s why we have put together this article for you.
+Its aim is to differentiate between the various comparison tools available online, while highlighting the advantages and disadvantages of each.

-There are many websites that allow consumers to compare the different electricity and gas suppliers available on the Belgian market.
-In general, these comparison tools are available to individuals, but also to companies and SMEs, within a certain consumption limit (50,000 kWh of electricity and 100,000 kWh of gas).
+There are lots of websites that allow consumers to compare the different electricity and gas deals available on the Belgian market.
+These comparison tools are generally available to individuals, but also to companies and SMEs up to a certain consumption threshold (50,000 kWh of electricity and 100,000 kWh of gas).

 There are three types of online comparison tools: